-According to Sangharakshita, Triratna has six distinctive features, which constitute its particular individuality – an individuality which has developed as a result of practicing the Dharma under the conditions of modern, industrialised, urbanised, secularised, living; conditions which are fast becoming worldwide.
+According to the movement’s founder, Sangharakshita, Triratna has six distinctive features, which constitute its particular individuality among the many Buddhist Orders and movements around the world – an individuality which has developed as a result of practicing the Dharma under the conditions of modern, industrialised, urbanised, secularised, living; conditions which are fast becoming worldwide.

 critical ecumenicalism, trying to understand what the various texts and traditions really mean – and to apply that meaning to the living of our lives as Buddhists.